stevvvn/express-hex/README.md

 };
 ```

+The structure of configuration parameters is up to the libraries that consume them.

 #### CLI access
 Since these files can contain dynamic elements, they're inconvenient to work with from outside of the JS world, so `bin/hex-conf` is installed to access configuration data through the CLI: